Growth research report

 Opportunity for sustainable growth

 The data shows that localization is a safe and sustaining growth strategy because it enables companies to expand their customer base in a scalable way by serving more people around the world.
-The big-picture insight from our research is that 84% of the companies surveyed are planning to expand their global footprint through adding new markets this year.
+The big-picture insight from our research is that 84% of the companies surveyed are planning to increase their global footprint through market expansion this year.

 We’ve always felt that localization is an obvious growth strategy and the easiest way to dip your toes in the waters of a new market.
 It offers a cost-effective, sustainable way to diversify investment in another market without having to drive a huge amount of personnel, resources, and funding elsewhere.
 Increasing efficiency also becomes a priority when other growth opportunities disappear during an economic downturn.
 Localization comes out as a safe bet in addressing both: sustaining growth and increasing efficiency.